Xeronaus/Cedaruke/README.md

 - Review the mod

 # Current Development
-Most content in the mod is currently under development.
-It may contain unfinished features, unbalanced contents, stability issues and bugs.
-I will be focusing 1 planet at a time, to develop it obviously.
-I also will be keep updating the status and provide the information of mod parts that are currently in development and finished.
-In the meantime, you can just wait and do something else or maybe help me if you like and can.
+Most of the content in the mod is currently under development.
+It may contain unfinished features, unbalanced contents, stability issues, and bugs.
+I will be focusing on one planet at a time to develop it, obviously.
+I will also keep updating the status and provide information on mod parts that are currently in development and finished.
+In the meantime, you can just wait and do something else, or maybe help me if you like and can.